Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Frictionless Start and Personalization

-• Guest mode, social logins, and personalized onboarding make it easy to try Kobo without commitment.
+• Guest mode, social logins, and personalized onboarding make it easy to try Kobo without commitment to a paid subscription.

 • Genre preferences, goals, and AI recommendations ensure every user feels catered to from day one.